 Skip to main content

-Authenticate from the CLI:
+Authenticate from the command line using OAuth2:

 ultra login